ENGLISH & MATH PLACEMENT GUIDES

 College Placement Test - Students who have taken a placement test at another regionally accredited institution within the last two years should submit documentation of test results to our office.
 The documentation must include the course for which the student is eligible to register and will be subject to review by Coastline.

 NOTE: This option does not satisfy the requirements for graduation.
-Students who self-place into a math course are required to successfully complete MATH C030 or higher to meet the Coastline math competency requirement for an AA/AS.
+Students who self-place into a Math course are required to successfully complete MATH C030 or MATH C045 or higher to meet the Coastline Math competency requirement for an AA/AS.

 Students may petition to challenge a prerequisite.
 Please contact our office for further information.